alexfazio/ai-glossary/terms/AGI (Artificial General Intelligence).md

 share: true
 ---

-The letters AGI stand for artificial general intelligence, a **hypothetical** type of AI that will be able to complete any intellectual task as well as humans can. [^7] AGI will make today’s most advanced AIs look like pocket calculators. [^8] AI doomers think this could engender economic chaos or even a robot apocalypse. [^9]
+The letters AGI stand for artificial **general** intelligence, a **hypothetical** type of AI that will be able to complete any intellectual task as well as humans can. [^7] AGI will make today’s most advanced AIs look like pocket calculators. [^8] The name AGI distinguishes the concept from the broader field of study of AI.
+It also makes it clear that true AI possesses intelligence that is both broad and adaptable. [^14] AI doomers think this could engender economic chaos or even a robot apocalypse. [^9]

 In broad terms, AGI typically means artificial intelligence that matches (or outmatches) humans on a range of tasks.
 But specifics about what counts as human-like, what tasks, and how many all tend to get waved away: AGI is AI, but better.
 AGI, or [artificial general intelligence](https://www.technologyreview.com/2020/10/15/1010461/artificial-general-intelligence-robots-ai-agi-deepmind-google-openai/), is one of the hottest topics in tech today.
 It’s also one of the most controversial.
 A big part of the problem is that few people agree on what the term even means. [^3]